Write a little about yourself. Just a paragraph will do.

 * there's often a lot of confusion surrounding tantra, specifically

-about tantric sex.
-I wish we lived in a more sex positive culture
+bedroom.
+I wish we lived in a more sex positive culture where this

-where this was easy to explain -- think of Tantra as an approach to
+was easy to explain -- think of Tantra as an approach to Love, Sex,

-Love, Sex, Food, Friends, Travel, and Art.
+Food, Friends, Travel, Art, and Living.
 If you're interested or

 even curious I'm more than happy to discuss and/or learn more.